near/near-indexer-for-explorer/README.md

 NEAR Indexer for Explorer is built on top of [NEAR Indexer microframework](https://github.com/nearprotocol/nearcore/tree/master/chain/indexer) to watch the network and store all the events in the PostgreSQL database.

+NOTE: @WuTao18 has made impressive progress in maintaining the branch with node-based indexer.
+We do not recommend using node-based version, but sometimes it's the only option (e.g., AWS is blocked in China, so you can't run lake-based indexer).
+However, please note that we don’t guarantee to maintain this branch.

 ## Shared Public Access

 NEAR runs the indexer and maintains it for [NEAR Explorer](https://github.com/near/near-explorer), [NEAR Wallet](https://github.com/near/near-wallet), and some other internal services.
 It proved to be a great source of data for various analysis and services, so we decided to give a shared read-only public access to the data: